smruthi33/Code-Pattern/README.md

 * Use the IBM Watson NLU API to extract metadata from documents in Jupyter notebooks.
 * Use a configuration file to build configurable and layered classification grammar.
 * Use the combination of grammatical classification and regex patterns from a configuration file to extract information.

+In this code pattern, we have considered applications for `Purchase Agreement` and `Rental Agreement`.
+Typical documents that are submitted for these applications are PAN (Permanent Account Number) card, Driving License, Cheque leaf, Passport and the application form itself.
+This code pattern identifies the application form document from all the other application documents.
+Text is extracted from the image of application form document.
+From the text thus extracted, information, relevant to the type of application, is identified using Watson's natural language processing capabilities.
+What information to identify from what type of document is guided by configuration files.

+We will use Python, Jupyter notebook, SK-Learn and Keras libraries, Watson Natural Language Understanding service and IBM Cloud Object Storage

 ## Flow
 ![WKSCreateProject](images/Architecture.png)